jackwillis/militanthistory/_lm_articles/01/canadian-labor-must-fight-for-socialism.md

 manufacturing capitalists mainly
-based in Ontario, **where 50% of all Canadian-manufactured products are produced, and Quebec, where
+based in Ontario, **where 50% of all Canadian-manufactured products are produced, and Québec, where
 25% are produced.** The Liberal Party recently won control of the Provincial
 Governments in Québec and